-Attracting 70,000 racegoers a day and promising the finest jump racing action, visitors can expect an electric atmosphere during four days of exciting racing when The Festival™ presented by Magners takes place at Cheltenham Racecourse from Tuesday 12 to Friday 15 March 2019.
+Attracting 70,000 racegoers a day and promising the finest jump racing action, visitors can expect an electric atmosphere during four days of extraordinary, when The Festival™ presented by Magners takes place at Cheltenham Racecourse, from Tuesday 10 to Friday 13 March 2020.

-Whether you’re planning a visit to Prestbury Park or hoping to catch the action at one of the many bars and pubs screening the races, find out how to pick a winner at Cheltenham Festival with tips from Coral’s PR director, Simon Clare.
+If you’re planning to visit Prestbury Park, or one of the many bars and pubs screening the races, find out how to pick a winner at Cheltenham Festival with tips from Coral’s PR director, Simon Clare.

 If you’re following racing week-in week-out, you’ll have got to know many of the leading contenders for the big races, and formed opinions of them.